Armenia grapples with multiple challenges after the fall of Nagorno-Karabakh

 Starved of supplies by an Azerbaijani blockade and outnumbered by a military bolstered by Turkey, the separatist forces capitulated in 24 hours and their political leaders said they would dissolve their government by the end of the year.

-That triggered a mass exodus by ethnic Armenians who feared living under Azerbaijani rule.
-People hastily packed their belongings and trudged in a grueling and slow journey over the single mountain road into impoverished Armenia, which is struggling to accommodate them.
-Officials said Saturday that 100,480 people had arrived from Nagorno-Karabakh, or nearly all of the region's former population of around 120,000.
+That triggered a massive exodus by the ethnic Armenians who feared living under Azerbaijani rule.
+Over 80% of the region’s 120,000 residents hastily packed their belongings and trudged in a grueling and slow journey over the single mountain road into impoverished Armenia, which is struggling to accommodate them.

 Enraged and exasperated over the loss of their homeland, they will likely support almost daily protests against Prime Minister Nikol Pashinyan, who has been blamed by the opposition for failing to defend Nagorno-Karabakh.